 1. Introduction: the new scenario for the Renovation Bonus

-2. The main changes in 2025
+2. The main novelties of 2026

 2.1 Reduction in the deduction percentage